undefinedusername/DragonDungeon/README.md

 };
 Game.Map.Cave.extend(Game.Map);
 ```
-The map above is the cavern level in the game, it is a good map to edit for custom maps!
+The map above is the cave level in the game, it is a good map to edit for custom maps!
 ## story